Yahyarumzan/shifra-content/safwa-al-tafsir/93 Decoding Surah al Duha.md

 <ShowVerses sura="93" ayahs={[8]}>

 We found you poor and needy and we enriched you in the world such as we facilitated for you the means of trade.

+</ShowVerses>

-Then, after these three blessings have been enumerated, he is advised with juxtaposing counsels.
+After these three blessings are enumerated, he is advised with juxtaposing counsels.
 And God says:

-</ShowVerses>

 <ShowVerses sura="93" ayahs={[9]}>